prajinkhadka/.netcore-crud-EFCORE/README.md

 # .netcore-crud-EFCORE
-CRUD using .netcore and EFCore.
+CRUD using .netcore and EFCore using Mysql.